Curtiss P-60: Design and development

 In April 1943, the US Army Air Forces decided to conduct an evaluation of the various fighter aircraft in development and use, in order to eliminate the least desirable models.
-Curtiss was requested to have the XP-60E participate.
-As the XP-60E was not available, the company hurriedly prepared the XP-60C for the evaluation at Patterson Field.
-In the event, due to various issues, the XP-60C performed poorly, resulting in reduction of the production run of 500 aircraft to two aircraft.
+With four days notice Curtiss was requested to have the XP-60E participate.
+As the XP-60E was not available, the company hurriedly prepared the XP-60C (at the time being repaired) for the evaluation at Patterson Field.
+The XP-60C performed poorly due to flaking wing finish preventing laminar flow and the engine delivering less power resulting in reduction of the production run of 500 aircraft to 20 YP-60A then to just two aircraft.
+On 6 May 1943, the XP-60D crashed during a dive demonstration.

 In January 1944, the XP-60E was flown to Eglin Field for official trials, where USAAF pilots found that it did not compare favorably to contemporary aircraft designs.
 However, when Curtiss suggested abandoning future work on the P-60 series, the USAAF insisted on completion of at least one of the two aircraft already in production.